 Draft Scenarios: Seattle has a lot of young players that will now get the chance to start based on a lot of free agents that left.
 This is a team that has to get the run game going, and they have made a lot of moves to help that process.
 Guice is the best runner in this draft and can pound it between the tackles, and would be strongly considered here.
 Another area of need is all over the secondary, and they should have their choice of the second or third best corners in the draft.

 Other Possibilities: Jaire Alexander, Mike Hughes, Hayden Hurst, Derrius Guice

 19. Dallas Cowboys

-2018 NFL Mock Draft, Cowboys: Maurice Hurst, DT, Michigan
+2018 NFL Mock Draft, Cowboys: Calvin Ridley, WR, Alabama

 The Cowboys’ offensive line was just not the same this year, but some of that was injuries and developing chemistry.
 They have enough key pieces that they don’t have to panic and address the position early in the draft.
-With three of their five positions locked down, they should be looking to add two offensive linemen through the draft and another in free agency and then let the competition unfold.
+With three of their five positions locked down, they should be looking to add two offensive linemen through the draft.
 They have found their edge guys on the defensive line, but have a big need in the middle.
 They also will need to find a WR and TE to replace key players at the end of their careers.

 20. Detroit Lions

 Team Needs: ILB, OLB, DE, DT, RB, TE

 2018 NFL Mock Draft, Lions: Harold Landry, OLB, Boston College